ecamo19/project_machine_learning_cancer_cells/README.md

 # Project: Cancer cell detection using machine learning techniques

-This project was developed for the Image Analysis from the Computing science department at Virgiania Commonwealth University
+This project was developed for the Image Analysis course from the Computing science Department at Virgiania Commonwealth University

 ## Module 1